Etskh/Jaya-CMS/README.md

 # Jaya-CMS

-A (mainly) file-based, git-oriented,
+A file-based, git-oriented, CMS written in PHP.

 [![Build Status](https://travis-ci.org/Etskh/Jaya-CMS.svg?branch=master)](https://travis-ci.org/Etskh/Jaya-CMS)

-A file-based CMS written in PHP, with support for Markdown.
 It was started for my own use as a personal blog, portfolio site - because it's strange to advertise your LAMP skills with a Wordpress blog.
 Since then, it's evolved into a general CMS with much inspiration from ExpressJS and Django, but as a low-latency PHP project.
 Easier to set up, and much more support for speed increases.

 # Installing
 ## Clone this Project